Mark Lewis, Stage III

 Mark Lewis was less than a year into his relationship when he noticed swelling in his neck.
-By then, he’d already undergone two scalp excisions, five years apart, to remove.
+By then, he’d already undergone two scalp excisions, five years apart, to remove melanoma.

-Before he got the dreaded news that thewas in his nodes, Mark sat down with his partner, Munaf, to have a conversation about what might be next.
+Before he got the dreaded news that the cancer was in his lymph nodes, Mark sat down with his partner, Munaf, to have a conversation about what might be next.

 “I told him I knew he hadn’t signed up for this journey and I understood if he didn’t want to take this on,” Mark said.